yPhil-gh/Emulsion/README.md

 - Sleek & Responsive UI:
 Designed with performance and user experience in mind, ensuring that launching a game is as smooth as gameplay itself.

+## Supported Platforms

+EMULSION supports the following platforms:

+- Nintendo NES
+- Sega Master System
+- PCEngine
+- Amiga
+- Sega MegaDrive
+- Nintendo SNES
+- Atari Jaguar
+- Sega Saturn
+- Sony Playstation
+- Nintendo 64
+- Sega Dreamcast
+- Sony Playstation 2
+- Nintendo GameCube
+- XBox
+- Sony Playstation PSP
+- Sony Playstation 3

+## Installation

+See releases

+## Configuration

+To configure the emulators, you need to provide the path to the emulator executable and any optional launch arguments for each platform.
+This can be done through the application's settings.

+## Controller Support

+EMULSION supports gamepads, keyboards, and mice.

+## Contributing

+If you want to contribute to the project, feel free to submit a pull request.